+Branding is a critical aspect of most businesses.
+Protecting your brand through proper trademark protection is an important strategy.
 If you become involved in a trademark dispute, are having trouble getting your mark registered, or simply want some advice from a professional about a trademark issue, you will want to consult a trademark lawyer.
-Note, it is often not necessary that the trademark attorney you choose is in your local area since many trademark actions—for example, appealing from a trademark objection—can be done from anywhere in the U.S.
+Not every attorney is capable of handling trademark issues, however.
+How can you find an attorney with the right experience?

-Trademark lawyers usually advertise in the yellow pages and legal journals as intellectual property specialists able to handle patent, trademark, copyright, and trade-secret cases.
-Because each of these fields is increasingly becoming a complicated legal world all to itself, in fact the ads lie—most intellectual property law specialists tend to be very knowledgeable in one or two of these areas and only passingly familiar with the others.
+Trademark lawyers are relatively easy to find.
+They advertise online, as well as in the yellow pages and legal journals.
+They may call themselves "intellectual property lawyers," although this can be misleading.
+Because each field of intellectual property is increasingly becoming a complicated legal world all to itself, most intellectual property law specialists tend to be very knowledgeable in only a narrow area.
 For instance, it is common for patent lawyers to be far more knowledgeable in that area than in trademark law, even though both patents and trademarks involve practice before the PTO.
 Similarly, some lawyers specialize in trademarks and do little or no patent work.
 The point of knowing this, of course, is that you want a trademark lawyer who really knows trademarks, not someone willing to brush up on trademarks at your expense.
 When you call on the intellectual property specialist, ask these questions: